Skip to main content

 The Problem

-Standard RAG systems break on financial documents in three specific ways:
+Standard RAG systems fail on financial documents in four distinct and well-documented ways:

-• Financial term imprecision — specialised language (EBITDA, Tier 1 capital, Basel III) loses precision when averaged into dense vectors.
+• Financial term imprecision — specialised language (EBITDA, Tier 1 capital, Basel III, goodwill impairment) loses definitional precision when averaged into dense vectors, causing retrieval to return tangentially related passages rather than the precise clauses an analyst requires.

 Architecture